Exercise during Ramadan

 Can or should I exercise during Ramadan?

 Absolutely yes!
-It is important for everyone to engage in fitness and during Ramadan in particular, it can provide you with better sleep and more energy in the day.
+If you wish to engage in fitness during Ramadan, it can improve sleep and energy levels during the day.

 What are the best times for exercise during Ramadan?